teletype-diy/teletype-diy/README.md

 You might remember the teletype package for Atom.
 This is a self-hosted version of it, for Pulsar.

-It is currently working, but I have still to figure out how publish it.
+It is currently working, but I have still to figure out how to publish it.

 <!--
 An Atom package that lets developers share their workspace with team members and collaborate on code in real time.